'Millions of sparks': Weather raises Australia's fire danger

 This week, at least 448 homes have been destroyed on the New South Wales southern coast and dozens were burned in Victoria.
 Ten deaths have been confirmed in the two states this week, and Victoria authorities also say 28 people are missing.
 Fires are also burning in Western Australia, South Australia and Tasmania.

-The navy was evacuating hundreds from the Victorian coastal town of Mallacoota, which has been cut off for days by wildfires, forcing as many as 4,000 residents and tourists to shelter on beaches.
+The navy evacuated hundreds from Mallacoota, a coastal town in Victoria cut off for days by wildfires that forced as many as 4,000 residents and tourists to shelter on beaches.
 Landing craft ferried people to the HMAS Choules offshore.

+Evacuees waiting to board the ship described smoke and embers flying everywhere when the fires were at their worst.

 Choules Commander Scott Houlihan said 963 people had signed up for evacuation by sea and more had been airlifted to safety.